Advisor, Public Policy

-Laura W. Kaloi is the public policy director at the National Center for Learning Disabilities (NCLD), where she has led NCLD's legislative advocacy program since 1999.
+Laura W. Kaloi is the public policy advisor at the National Center for Learning Disabilities (NCLD), where she has led NCLD's legislative advocacy program since 1999.

 While at NCLD, Laura has spearheaded successful legislative initiatives focused on every major education and disability law including: the Elementary Secondary Education Act/No Child Left Behind, the Individuals with Disabilities Education Act (IDEA), the Higher Education Act and the Americans with Disabilities Amendments Act.
 She launched the nationally recognized "Keep Kids Learning" campaign that successfully influenced the reauthorization of IDEA 2004 and directs national collaborative efforts such as the LD Roundtable.